blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

         >
         > Data Capture Fragments the scopes of which fall under the **Restriction Scope** are not the same as (but are a superset of) the Data Capture Fragments included in the **Concerned Fragments** scope.
         >
-        > This is due to [Data Range](./RFC-PRIV.md#data-range), [Capture Restriction](./RFC-PRIV.md#capture-restriction) and [Provenance Restriction](./RFC-PRIV.md#provenance-restriction), all of which might be used to select particular Data Capture Fragments out of many thay may be captured with the same Data Capture Fragment `selector`.
+        > This is due to [Date Range](./RFC-PRIV.md#date-range), [Capture Restriction](./RFC-PRIV.md#capture-restriction) and [Provenance Restriction](./RFC-PRIV.md#provenance-restriction), all of which might be used to select particular Data Capture Fragments out of many thay may be captured with the same Data Capture Fragment `selector`.
         >

     - third, with regards to the `action` of the Demand: